 Counseling Center: Online & Distance Counseling

-The RMU Counseling Center is currently providing distance counseling (teletherapy) via telephone or face-to-face video conferencing to currently enrolled students.
+The RMU Counseling Center is currently offering distance counseling (teletherapy), as appropriate, via face-to-face video conferencing to currently enrolled students.
 Students must meet the eligibility criteria for teletherapy.
 Students must be physically located in the state of Pennsylvania while receiving these services (due to licensing restrictions).
-If you are not located in PA, our Counseling Center staff can check to see if your state is one of the many that are allowing teletherapy across state lines during the COVID-19 pandemic.
+If you are not located in PA, our Counseling Center staff can assist you in finding referrals in your area when possible.

-- To schedule a teletherapy appointment, please reach out to us by phone at 412-397-5900 or via email at firstname.lastname@example.org.
+- To schedule an appointment, please reach out to us by phone at 412-397-5900 or via email at firstname.lastname@example.org.

 Things to Know